 Eat right –

 The healthier you feed your body, the healthier you will be and the better able you will be to handle stressful situations.
 You’ll be less likely to get sick and you will feel better too.
-See my post on healthier holiday eating for ideas on how to balance holiday festivities and healthy eating.

 Get your zzzz’s –